arpit0606/Assignment/README.md

 # How to run
 This is a spring boot service build using maven.
-It uses spring-batch to read the log file and process in batch mode.
+It uses spring-batch to read the log file and process in batch mode for non-interactive bulk processing
 Uses scheduler cron expression to trigger the batch job.

 if using IDE to run